Last Updated on 14 January 2026 by Cycloscope

 Before we even start: never change a winning team

-If you’re happy and comfortable with your current saddle but need a new one because that’s worn out or broken, just get the same saddle or something very similar.
+If you’re happy with your current saddle but need a replacement because it’s worn out or broken, just get the same saddle or one very similar.

 First things first: get a proper bike fitting

-Bike fittings are proper regulations of the distance between your points of contact with the bike (saddle, handlebar, pedals) to your body measures and for your riding style.
-They are done by professionals and are the best thing you can gift yourself if you’re an avid bike rider.
+Bike fittings are proper regulations of the distance between your points of contact with the bike (saddle, handlebars, pedals) and your body measures, and for your riding style.
+They are made by professionals and are the best gift you can give yourself if you’re an avid bike rider.

-A professional bike fit will really change your cycling life, solving or greatly easing all the physical discomforts bike riding can cause lower back pain, shoulder tightness, wrist pain, and, even saddle sores.
+A professional bike fit will really change your cycling life, solving or greatly easing all the physical discomforts bike riding can cause, such as lower back pain, shoulder tightness, wrist pain, and even saddle sores.

 Tip: ask your bike fitter if saddle pressure mapping will be part of the process.
 If there’s swelling or pain off the bike, a trip to your physician is also advised.